Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Experiments

 \subsection{Image Classification}

 We begin our experiments with an evaluation of the convergence and generalization performance on image classification.
-The results on CIFAR-10 and ImageNet are presented in Figure~\ref{fig:classify} and Table~\ref{tab:classify}, together with the three baselines.
-For each optimizer, we use two scheduling strategies of learning rate decay: i) milestone that decays the learning rate at the end of some predefined epochs; and cosine annealing schedule proposed in \citet{loshchilov2017sgdr} (details in Appendix~\ref{appendix:classification}).
+We use ResNet-110\footnote{ResNet-110 is a modified (small) version of ResNet-18 to adapt the image size $32\times 32$ in CIFAR-10.} for CIFAR-10 and standard ResNeXt-50~\citep{xie2017aggregated} for ImageNet, respectively.
+The results on CIFAR-10 and ImageNet are presented in Figure~\ref{fig:classify} and Table~\ref{tab:classify}, together with the five baselines.
+For each optimizer, we use two scheduling strategies of learning rate decay: i) milestone that decays the learning rate at the end of some predefined epochs; and ii) cosine annealing schedule proposed in \citet{loshchilov2017sgdr}.
+All the optimization methods are comprehensively tuned, especially for the learning rate and the rate of weight decay.
+It is because that the strength of weight decay regularization is co-related with the learning rate, even though the decoupled weight decay technique~\citep{loshchilov2019decoupled} has been applied.
+The tuning information and the model details are provided in the Appendix~\ref{appendix:classification}.

-Though \citet{loshchilov2019decoupled} claimed that the optimal settings of the learning rate and weight decay factor in Adam with decoupled weight decay is more independent than the original Adam, we observed that the strength of weight decay regularization is still co-related with the learning rate.
-Since the strength of regularization has significant effect on both the performance of convergence and generalization, we adjust the weight decay rates for Adam and RAdam, named Adam-$adj$ and RAdam-$adj$, so that the they have similar strength of regularization for fair comparison.
-More detailed analysis on the effect of weight decay is provided in Appendix~\ref{appendix:weight_decay}.

-From Figure~\ref{fig:classify} and Table~\ref{tab:classify}, we first see that Adam and RAdam, without adjusting the weight decay rates, converge much faster than other optimization methods, while obtaining significantly worse classification accuracy.
-After adjusting the weight decay rates, the test accuracy of Adam-$adj$ and RAdam-$adj$ remarkably improves, with rapid decline of convergence speed.
-This suggests that the fast convergence speed of Adam and RAdam results from relatively weak regularization.
-Thus, the effect of regularization strength needs to be considered when we analyze the performance of different optimization methods.
-Second, \textsc{Apollo} outperforms all the three baselines on both the convergence speed and classification accuracy, demonstrating its effectiveness on training the ResNet architectures based on convolutional neural networks (CNNs)~\citep{lecun1989backpropagation}.
+From Figure~\ref{fig:classify} and Table~\ref{tab:classify}, we see that \textsc{Apollo} outperforms the four first-order methods (SGD, Adam, RAdam and AdaBelief) on both the convergence speed and classification accuracy, demonstrating its effectiveness on training the ResNet architectures based on convolutional neural networks (CNNs)~\citep{lecun1989backpropagation}.
+Comparing with AdaHessian, \textsc{Apollo} obtains better test accuracy with similar convergence speed.
+Note that AdaHessian requires second-order information and is significantly more costly (detailed comparison of time and memory costs in Appendix~\ref{appendix:cost}).
+Thus, we omit AdaHessian from the following experiments in the rest of this paper.